 - Anticipated future medical expenses

-Strict time limits apply to bringing a claim so we recommend that you speak with one of our practitioners without delay.
+Strict time limits apply to bring a claim so we recommend that you speak with one of our practitioners without delay.